Ecclesiastes 10

 Notes

-Verse 4 offers shrewd political counsel.
+Verse 4 offers political counsel.
 The word רוּחַ here means "temper" or "spirit" -- the ruler's anger rises against the subordinate.
 The advice is to stand firm: מְקוֹמְךָ אַל תַּנַּח ("do not leave your place").
 The word מַרְפֵּא ("calmness," "composure," literally "healing") is the remedy.
 A calm, measured response can defuse even חֲטָאִים גְּדוֹלִים ("great offenses") -- whether one's own offenses or those attributed to one.
-This is practical court wisdom, the kind of advice that would have been vital for officials serving under a volatile king.
+This is practical court wisdom, the sort of advice that would have mattered for officials serving under a volatile king.
 The same word מַרְפֵּא appears in Proverbs 15:4, where "a gentle tongue is a tree of life."

 Verses 5--7 shift from advice to observation.
 Qoheleth describes what he has "seen under the sun" -- a signature phrase introducing his empirical observations.
 He calls it כִּשְׁגָגָה ("like an error"), using a word that in legal contexts refers to an inadvertent sin (Leviticus 4:2, Numbers 15:25).
 The implication is that the social inversions he describes are not deliberate policy but a kind of systemic malfunction proceeding from the ruler.
 The word הַשַּׁלִּיט ("the one in authority") is Qoheleth's preferred term for a ruler (distinct from the more common מֶלֶךְ, "king").